Alvyre/QuickShare/API/README.md

 **Installation:**

-To install the application follow these instructions :
+To install the application, you have to follow these instructions :

- Go in the API folder
+ Go to the API folder.
  Open a terminal and tape:

     npm start